Homebrewing: Malt extract

 Some kits contain a concentrated malt extract rather than grain.
 Malt extract can be either dry or in a syrup form, both used to produce fermented syrup.
 A few advanced kits may also come with a small amount of milled, malted grain that must be steeped with the wort before boiling.
 A grain bag is usually included to facilitate this process.
 These additional grains help add different character to the beer so that a single extract can be used to brew several varieties of beer.
 A full boil is required, with hop additions at different times depending on style.
 A typical brew session using extract typically takes 2 hours, not including fermentation.

 Pre-hopped malt extract

 Sometimes known as beer in a can, no-boil, and hopped wort, these beer kits contain liquid malt extract that has already been boiled with hops to introduce bitterness and flavor.
 Pre-hopped kits simplify the brewing process by removing the need to add hops at specific times during the boil.
-Some kits may not require a boil at all, though this may increase the risk of off flavors in the resulting beer due to contamination from bacteria and wild yeasts.
+Some kits may not require a boil at all, but that may increase the risk of off flavors in the resulting beer from contamination from bacteria and wild yeasts.
 While some feel the quality of beer from these kits can be on par with commercial beer or homebrew made from other methods, others feel that pre-hopped extract provides hop bitterness with little flavor and bouquet.
 A typical brew session using pre-hopped ingredients may take less than an hour, not including fermentation.